Usbac/wolff/docs/routes.md

 ```

 Will take the second part of the route as a get variable which you can get from the common `$_GET` array using its name as the key.

-Parameters should be put between brackets, end with a question mark inside them and only be alphanumeric characters.

 ## Block